Skip to content

 Instead, think of in the box thinking as going by the rules, using existing or standard policies, or following common methodologies.
 As it’s been said before, only after you know and understand the rules can you break them.
 Or, in other words, to think out of the box.

-4 TrianglesJust as important, if you’re going to ask someone else to think out of the box, then you too must think beyond your own assumptions as well.
-Otherwise, it’s a pointless exercise for everyone involved.
+Perhaps most important, if you’re going to ask someone else to think out of the box, then you too must think beyond your own assumptions as well.

 Figured out the answer?